lzqsd/TransparentShapeReconstruction/README.md

 ## Instructions for Training 5-view and 20-view Networks
 Please rerun steps 2, 3, 4, 5, 8, 9, 10, with the flag `--camNum` set to be 5 and 20 respectively.

+## Trained Models
+To test our trained models, please download them from this [link](http://cseweb.ucsd.edu/~viscomp/projects/CVPR20Transparent/models.zip).
+After unzipping the file, you will see 2 directories, `Normal` and `PointCloud`.
+Merge those directories with the `Normal` and `PointCloud` directories in this repository.
+Then, you will be able to test our code without training.